ircv3/ircv3-specifications/core/capability-negotiation.md

 Vendor-Specific capabilities should be submitted to the IRCv3 working group for consideration.

+### Draft capabilities

+In some cases, the `draft/` vendor namespace can be used for capabilities that are currently being considered by the IRCv3 WG.
+Particularly for capabilities that

-### Standardised
+### Standardised capabilities

-Standardised capability names have no vendor namespace, and are listed on the [IRCv3 Capability Registry](http://ircv3.net/registry.html#capabilities).
+Standardised capabilities have no vendor namespace, and are listed on the [IRCv3 Capability Registry](http://ircv3.net/registry.html#capabilities).
 These capabilities also have one or more documents in the set of IRCv3 specifications describing how they work.